lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 The MSB MO can be apply to a Uri-Path or Uri-Query element.
 Since MSB value is given in bit, the size must always be a multiple of 8 bits and the LSB CDA must not carry any value.

-The length sent at the begining of a variable length residue indicates the size of the LSB in bytes.
+The length sent at the beginning of a variable length residue indicates the size of the LSB in bytes.

 For instance for a CoMi path /c/X6?k="eth0" the rule can be set to: